NicolasAudepin/Interactive_Art_v1/README.md

   - Midi output module
   - speech recgnition module
   - Tracking module
+  - Haar cascade module to detect face element (it's so bad its good)
   - Yolo v3 (I will redo it myself soon because now its just a copy of somemone elses implementation)